-IAS 32 Financial Instruments: Presentation ("IAS 32") was amended by the IASB in December 2011 to clarify certain aspects of the requirements on offsetting.
+IAS 32 - Financial Instruments: Presentation ("IAS 32") was amended by the IASB in December 2011 to clarify certain aspects of the requirements on offsetting.
 The amendments focus on the criterion that an entity currently has a legally enforceable right to set off the recognized amounts and the criterion that an entity intends either to settle on a net basis, or to realize the asset and settle the liability simultaneously.
-The Company intends to adopt IAS 32 in its financial statements for the annual period beginning on April 1, 2013.
-The Company has not yet determined the impact of the amendments to IAS 32 on its financial statements.
+The amendments to IAS 32 are effective for annual periods beginning on or after January 1, 2014.